 In the writing samples the average score is 'O'.
 Hence a grade of 'O' and above is necessary if you want to get admission in good medical schools.
 However, before you start applying you should know that all medical schools will take into account the score you have received in each section of the test and not just your overall test score.

 To understand this consider the following example: Consider a candidate, 'A', has scored a total of 30 but has scored less than '8' in one of the sections of the test.
 Another, candidate 'B' has also scored 30 but has scored on an average '8' and above in all the sections of the test.
 Medical schools while considering both the applications will prefer candidate 'B' over candidate 'A'.
 It is so because candidate 'B' is more consistent than candidate 'A'.
 Although aiming for the perfect score is always a good idea, but while applying in medical schools ensure that you are aware of the sectional requirements of the medical schools you are applying in.
 Some of the MCAT score requirements of top medical schools are given in the following section.

 Most medical schools prefer candidates with a science major and a GPA of 3.0 and above.
 Along with this you should have a good MCAT score.
 Some of the score requirements of top medical schools are as follows:

-- If you want to study in Harvard Medical School then you should have a MCAT score of at least 35.6.
+- If you want to study in Harvard Medical School then you should have an MCAT score of at least 35.6.

 Thus, from the afore-mentioned list you can get an idea of the average score requirements of the top few medical schools.
-Although a MCAT perfect score will ensure you admission in good medical schools, yet achieving it is quite difficult.
-Moreover, all medical schools assure candidates that they do not require students to achieve a MCAT perfect score in order to get admission.
+Although a high score in MCAT will ensure you admission in good medical schools, yet achieving it is quite difficult.
+Moreover, all medical schools assure candidates that they do not require students to achieve a high score in the test in order to get admission.
 Thus, before you start applying to medical schools you should know the requirements of the colleges and based on that you should apply.
 So gather the required information and then start applying!

 Terms and Conditions